 To gather beautiful examples for the article, I needed to unsubscribe from all the newsletters I kept receiving.
 Must confess that I was too sorry to do that.
 Once I received the desired unsubscribe page examples, I hurried to subscribe back.

 Important to remind: double opt-out is allowed across the US, Canada, Eastern Europe and Asia.
-While in the EU: only single opt-in is allowed.
+While in the EU: only single opt-out is allowed.

 The single one means that customers unsubscribe with just one click.
-The double opt-in requires more actions from your customers, which can really irritate them.
+The double opt-out requires more actions from your customers, which can really irritate them.
 This can hardly be your goal.

 Tip 1.
 Unsubscription confirmation